-Parks Canada sponsored an Arctic Marine Workshop which hosted over 30 experts on the Canadian Arctic (Mercier, et al. 1994).
-Together they identified marine areas of high biological diversity (hot spots), which are as areas of high productivity, with high species diversity and/or high species abundance.
-While detailed information is not available for each hotspot identified, for the purposes of this report they are treated as important to migratory birds.
+Parks Canada sponsored a 1994 Arctic Marine Workshop which hosted over 30 experts on the Canadian Arctic (Mercier et al. 1994).
+Together they identified marine areas of high biological diversity (hot spots), which are areas of high productivity, with high species diversity and/or high species abundance.
+A second workshop was conducted in 2010, organized by the Oceans Programs Division of Fisheries and Oceans Canada (Stephenson 2010).
+The goal of this workshop was to update the results of the 1996 workshop and identifying areas of High Biological Importance (HBI) to wildlife.
+While detailed information is not available for each hotspot identified, for the purposes of this report, HBIs were treated as important to migratory birds.